 Start with good seeds.
 A gardening shop or quality seed dealer can help you obtain the best quality seeds for the plant you want to grow.
 You can also pick the exact variety you want to grow based on the suitable conditions in your indoor space.

 Seeds can sometimes last for years, but it is advisable to only acquire what you need for the season as viability may dwindle with time.
 Check the package for the year seeds were packed and what treatment they underwent.
 Store seeds in a cool, dry place before the date of sowing.
 One can use laminated foil packets or paper packets kept in air-tight containers to keep them dry.
-You can actually store them in a refrigerator door shelf (maintain a temperature of about 40◦F/4◦C).
+You can actually store them in a refrigerator door shelf (maintain a temperature of about 4◦C).

 Plant your seeds on sterilized flat trays/containers with potting media present.
-The container should at least be 12 inches deep and wide and can be 12-18 inches long.
+The container should at least be 30 cm deep and wide and can be 30-45 cm long.
 Ensure the potting media is well aerated, fertile, loose, fine and uniform, fertile and free of weeds, pests, diseases and pathogens.
 You can sterilize the soil to ensure it is free from pathogens, weeds, pests and diseases.
 The media is usually at a ratio of 1:1:1 for soil, sand or vermiculite/perlite and peat moss.
 You can also omit the soil to make artificial potting mix.
 Use coir (coconut fibre) instead.
 Do not plant them too deep for finer seeds, or too shallow for larger seeds.
 Plant several more seeds than you intend to grow so that you have your required number of germinated seeds.
 You can get rid of the excess seedlings once you reach your required seedling number.

 After planting, ensure you keep the environment conducive for the seeds to grow.
-Check that the water/moisture is accurate, there is light (for some seed types), enough oxygen (soil air) and the temperature is right (65-75◦F/18-24◦C for most plant seeds).
+Check that the water/moisture is accurate, there is light (for some seed types), enough oxygen (soil air) and the temperature is right (18-24◦C for most plant seeds).
 Do not expose the germinating seeds to direct sunlight, grow them in a shade.

-Transplanting times differ for different pants, but usually range from 4 to 12 weeks.
+Transplanting times differ for different plants, but usually range from 4 to 12 weeks.
 Care must be taken when transplanting to avoid damage on the seedlings.
 2 weeks before transplanting, try to harden the seeds by reducing the amount of moisture/water, and adjusting temperatures to suit the environment you are transplanting them to.
 This ensures no damage to the seedling on transplanting.

 The process of transplanting involves carefully digging up the small plants with a knife or wooden plant label.
 Use the leaves to gently hold the seedlings as they are still weak.
 Avoid damaging the roots as they are delicate at this stage.
 Also dig a hole just as deep as the level of depth the seedling had in the flat tray.